 Lake District National Park includes almost every part of Lake District even though Lakeland Peninsulas and Kendal town are not within the Park boundary.
 It is England’s most visited part with nearly 16 million visitors per year.
 It is the largest national park in Wales and England and UK’s second-largest park after the Cairngorms.

 Lake District was designated as a national park as a way of protecting the landscape through restriction of unwelcome changes through industry and commerce.
-However, a bigger part of land in this national park is under private ownership with the main owners being United Utilities and National Trust.
+However, a bigger part of the land in this national park is under private ownership with the main owners being United Utilities and National Trust.
 Just like other England national parks, there are no entry restrictions and visitors can move freely within the national park along the public routes.
 Visitors must however use the public footpaths while accessing cultivated land in the park.

-Scafell Pike is the highest point in Lake District and it is characterized by lots of traffic.
+Scafell Pike is the highest point in the Lake District and it is characterized by lots of traffic.
 Some visitors opt to climb the smaller fells as they are more rewarding and even offer better views.
-Some of the popular choices are Helvellyn and Great Gable while others hills are little known such as Bowfell, Fairfield and Grisedale Pike.
+Some of the popular choices are Helvellyn and Great Gable while other hills are little known such as Bowfell, Fairfield, and Grisedale Pike.
 The fells and lakes combine to form inspiring and dramatic scenery.
 Naturally formed by glacial erosion, human intervention through farming has modified the area significantly.

 Lake District national park features an extensive footpath network that leads visitors to the fells and valleys and allows excellent access.
 Most tourists spend most of their time just walking by the lakes or on the fells.
 With more than two hundred fells easily accessed by visitors, you can bet there is so much to do and enjoy in the Lake District.